-- Describe the debate on the proper role of government and fiscal policy. - Use data to assess national fiscal policy. - Design fiscal rules for specific national problems. - Monitor fiscal performance. - Contribute to building a medium-term budget to limit recessions while respecting sustainability.
+- Describe the debate on the proper role of government and fiscal policy. - ► Use data to assess national fiscal policy. - ► Design fiscal rules for specific national problems. - Monitor fiscal performance. - Contribute to building a medium-term budget (for consolidation or stimulus) while limiting recession risks and respecting sustainability.